-The greatest employment growth in Region VI is found within the healthcare field.
-Currently, there are 19 providers within Region VI seeking funding through ITA's to offer training to jobseekers.
-These 19 providers offer a total of 83 courses of training, 41 (49%) of which are related to healthcare.
-The remaining courses offer a variety of service position trainings, including IT, office and business administration, skilled trades, and CDL training.
+Currently, there are 24 providers within Region VI seeking funding through ITA's to offer training to jobseekers.
+These 24 providers offer a total of 85 courses of training related to healthcare, personal services, IT, aviation occupations, culinary and food service, office and business administration, skilled trades, and CDL training.
 Customers interested in ITA's are also directed to the state eligible training provider list for more training opportunities.
-It is anticipated that customer interest in healthcare-related training will increase as the information on healthcare- related employment is disseminated through the case management process within the career centers.

 In addition to the classroom training provided by the service providers, On-the-Job Training (OJT) is a method of training which provides employers with reimbursement of up to 75% of the wages paid to eligible new hires while in training.
 The training is provided by experienced workers designated by the employer.
 The trainees receive this training while actively producing on the job, as compared to being trained in a classroom environment and then applying the learned skills on the job in the workplace.
 This type of training provides the employer with the means to obtain a skilled workforce without the extensive time commitment sometimes needed when waiting for potential hires to complete formal classroom training.
-In PY 21 to-date, 52 individuals participated in OJT with 15 different employers throughout the region.
+In PY 23 to-date, 54 individuals have participated in OJT with 16 different employers throughout the region.
 It is anticipated that this training program will continue to play a significant role in assisting the employers of Region VI to obtain and retain a more skilled workforce.